archisman-panigrahi/projected_amorphous_branes/README.md

 The files `angmom.jl`, `generate_matrices2D.jl`, `generate_matrices1D.jl` as well as `Hermitian_Check.jl` contain library functions to generate angular momentum matrices as well as lattice tight binding matrices.
 They are called by `PTB_chern_BHZ_random_sites_joint_LDOS.jl`.

-All these codes require the [Julia](https://julialang.org/) programming language.
+All these codes are written in the [Julia](https://julialang.org/) programming language.